jehna/thejunkland.com/content/blog/fixing-last-point-on-google-pagespeed-insights.md

 The next logical step would be to use [a proxy][proxy] that keeps up the most current version of the script, but sets the "correct" headers for you.

-This is heavily discouraged for two big reasons:
+This is heavily discouraged for two main reasons:

 1. Google wants to keep the ownership of the script.
 So if they make a breaking change, every single `analytics.js` will be up-to-date within 2 hours.
 But